B2B Platform Free Trial: 6 Things You Must Evaluate

 - Can you request a short extension if you need more time to explore specific features?

 All software trials have an expiration date.
-Below, we present a clear outline to make the most of that limited time.
+Below, we present a practical checklist to help you evaluate any B2B platform free trial effectively and make the most of that limited time.

 A free trial should give you a real taste of the platform’s capabilities.
 Some B2B platforms gate their most powerful features, leaving you with a “lite” version of their product.
 This makes it hard to know if they will actually work for your wholesale needs.
 Ensure you get a trial experience that mirrors what paying users get.
 Look for access to features that matter most, like: